SIP trunking

 Yes, SIP trunking allows you to connect your existing phone numbers directly to ElevenLabs’ conversational AI platform without porting them.

 ElevenLabs is compatible with most standard SIP trunk providers including Twilio, Vonage, RingCentral, Sinch, Infobip, Telnyx, Exotel, Plivo, Bandwidth, and others that support SIP protocol standards.
+TLS transport and SRTP media encryption are supported for enhanced security.

 The number of concurrent calls depends on your subscription plan.
 Enterprise plans typically allow for higher volumes of concurrent calls.